 Count chairs, windows, books, crayons, and other familiar items.
 When pegging out the washing, ask them to find two, three, or four pegs for you.
 How many stairs or steps are there to climb in your home?

 Help your youngster count the candles on their birthday cake, and on those of siblings and other family members.
 Count the cards along the window sill.
 Does theirs have a number on it?
 What could it be?

 In your garden or local park, count trees, shrubs or flowers.
 You could even count the petals on a single flower.
 Perhaps you could also count birds on the bird table, fish in the pond or chairs on the patio.
 How many jumps, hops or giant steps can they do?
 When walking down the road, count street lamps, front doors or cars.
 Look at the numbers on those doors too.
 Stop to look at the numbers on a vehicle’s registration plate, identifying some together.

 Play games with toys that can be counted, examples being toy vehicles, animals, counters or marbles.
 Play “shop,” counting simple pretend money.
 Coins could be represented by buttons, counters, pebbles, grapes or large pasta shapes.

 Sing songs together that include numbers, such as the old nursery rhyme, “One, two, three, four, five, once I caught a fish alive.”
 Count the numbers on your fingers and chant them together.

 Counting at bedtime

-Your light-touch input at this early stage will ensure a head start for your child at school.
-You could help her even further by introducing letters and words as well.
+Your input at this early stage will ensure a head start for your child at school.
+You could help them even further by introducing letters and words as well.
 This could be done in much the same way, through simple, everyday activities, enriching your rapport even more in the process.